Frequently Asked Questions

 • Proof of minimum age of 65 for at least one household member.
 (Copy of Driver’s license, state ID, or voter card)

-• Income documentation from all sources, if applicable.
-See Income qualifications
+• Income documentation from all sources for all owners

 It is NOT included for Personal Exemptions.